allenarduino/Allenchat/README.md

 # Allenchat

 - Allenchat is a simple social chatting application.
-- It implements the long-polling concept
+- It implements the short-polling concept for realtime communication
 - A user of this app can edit his or her profile,view users or chat users
 - The back end is powered by Node and Mysql database.
 - The front end is powered by React Native expo.